-Diversification within each asset class is the key to a successful, balanced portfolio.
+- Large and small companies - The UK and overseas markets - Different sectors (industrial, financial, oil, etc.) DIFFERENT SECTORS OF THE ECONOMY Diversification within each asset class is the key to a successful, balanced portfolio.
 You need to find assets that work well with each other.
 True diversification means having your money in as many different sectors of the economy as possible.
 With shares, for example, you don't want to invest exclusively in big established companies or small start-ups.
-You want a little bit of both (and something in between too).
+You want a little bit of both (and something in between, too).
 Mostly, you don't want to restrict your investments to related or correlated industries.
 An example might be car manufacturing and steel.
 The problem is that if one industry goes down, so will the other.
 With bonds, you also don't want to buy too much of the same thing.
 Instead, you'll want to buy bonds with different maturity dates, interest rates and credit ratings.

-MAIN FOUR ASSET CLASSES

-Asset class Overview Risk profile Cash [1] Savings and current account balances, savings bonds, premium bonds and other NS&I products, Cash ISAs and any cash you have.
-Low, but your money's buying power is eroded over time if inflation is higher than the interest rates paid.
-Cash you put into authorised UK banks or building societies is protected by the Financial Services Compensation Scheme up to £75,000.
-Fixed interest securities - also called 'bonds'.
+[1] Cash you put into UK banks or building societies (that are authorised by the Prudential Regulation Authority) is protected by the Financial Services Compensation Scheme (FSCS).
+The FSCS savings protection limit is £85,000 (or £170,000 for joint accounts) per authorised firm.
+MAIN FOUR ASSET CLASSES Asset Class Cash ^[1] Overview Savings and current account balances, savings bonds, premium bonds and other NS&I products, Cash ISAs and any cash you have.
+Risk profile Low, but your money's buying power is eroded over time if inflation is higher than the interest rates paid.
+Cash you put into authorised UK banks or building societies is protected by the Financial Services Compensation Scheme up to £85,000.
+Fixed Interest Securities - also called 'bonds'.
 Essentially a loan to a company or government for a fixed period.
-Gilts (Government bonds), overseas bonds, local authority bonds and corporate bonds (loans to companies).
-Relatively low and returns predictable if held to maturity; however, traded prices can be volatile.
+Gilts (government bonds), overseas bonds, local authority bonds and corporate bonds (loans to companies).
+Relatively low and returns predictable if held to maturity.
+However, traded prices can be volatile.
 Your money's buying power can still be eroded over time if inflation is higher than the interest rate paid on the bond.
 Shares - also known as 'equities'.
 A stake in a company.
-You can hold shares directly or through an investment fund where you pool your money with other people's, like with a unit trust, OEIC (open-ended investment company) or life fund.
+You can hold shares directly or through an investment fund where you pool your money with other people's, like with a unit trust, OEIC (Open-Ended Investment Company) or life fund.
 Investing in a single company is high risk.
 Investing in a fund provides more diversification, but risk levels will depend on the type of shares in the fund.
 Property Includes residential or commercial property and buy-to-lets, and investments in property companies or funds.
 Price can vary and be more volatile than with bonds.
 Potential for gains but also losses.
-You may not be able to access your capital quickly if you have invested into property directly.
-Access to capital may also be restricted through property funds if closed to redemptions, meaning you will not have access until the redemption restriction has been lifted.
+You might not be able to access your capital quickly if you have invested into property directly.
+Access to capital might also be restricted through property funds if closed to redemptions, meaning you will not have access until the redemption restriction has been lifted.